Giovanni Battista Piamarta: Process and Venerable

 The sanctification process commenced in the Diocese of Brescia in an informative process that had been tasked to compile documentation and evidence on Piamarta in terms of both his life and his works.
-His writings were also collated and received the approval of theologians who ascertained that Piamarta adhered to the tradition of the faith.
+His writings were also collated and received the approval of theologians who ascertained that Piamarta adhered to the tradition of the Catholic faith.

-The cause opened on a formal level during the pontificate of Pope John XXIII on 25 March 1963 in which he was granted the posthumous title of Servant of God - the official first phase of the process.
+The cause opened on a formal level during the pontificate of Pope Pius XII on 26 February 1949 in which he was granted the posthumous title of Servant of God - the official first phase of the process.

 Following this an apostolic process was also held in the diocese.
 Upon its conclusion the previous processes were submitted to Rome and were validated there at the discretion of the Congregation of Rites.
 The postulation then submitted the Positio to Roman officials for their own investigation in 1983.
 This led to Pope John Paul II proclaiming Piamarta to be Venerable on 22 March 1986 upon the recognition of his life of heroic virtue.